EAGLE SCOUT ADVANCEMENT

 Cincinnati, Ohio 45241

-Again, first time Eagle applications can be returned to you by mail, if you provide us with a proper mailing address or they can be picked up on Wednesdays between 10 am – 12 noon for as long as we are allowed to remain open.
+Again, first time Eagle applications can be returned to you by mail, if you provide us with a proper mailing address or they can be picked up on weekdays between 9am-5pm.
 Please check our website for any changes in hours of operations.
 Final Eagles will need to be picked up upon approval.
 You will receive a call when they are ready as usual.

 If you have any questions about the Eagle Process, please email Nicki Powell at firstname.lastname@example.org.